Home / Blog

 For both sapphires and diamonds, inclusions can influence the practical hardness and durability for everyday life.
 Stones with many inclusions, like silky sapphires or galaxy diamonds, are more susceptible to chipping.

-Sapphire Meanings
+Meanings

-Today, sapphire symbolizes royalty, truth, and faithfulness.
+Sapphires represent nobility, protection, royalty, and faithfulness.
+Ancient cultures were inspired by the stone’s beauty and durability, and believed sapphire would protect its wearer from harm.
 This steadfast stone is the perfect gem for a meaningful engagement ring.
 Sapphire is also the birthstone for the month of September.

-Throughout history, diamonds have been a symbol of strength and invincibility, drawing from the stone’s hardness.
+Diamonds symbolize strength, invisibility, and eternal love.
 The Ancient Greeks called diamonds “adamas”, meaning “unconquerable”.
-In medieval Europe, diamonds were worn into battle as amulets of protection.
+In medieval Europe, diamonds were worn into battle as amulets of protection..
+Diamond is also the birthstone for the month of April.

 Sapphires are rarer than diamonds.
 However, they are still the most common colored gemstone.
 Certain colors of sapphires are rarer than others.
 For example, natural unheated blue sapphires with high clarity are extremely rare.
 Padparadscha sapphires are another rare variety.

 Diamonds are not rare.
 Despite their value and durability, they are one of the more common gemstone options.
+Jewelry-grade diamonds are rarer than raw diamonds.
+However, at least 133 carats of jewelry-grade diamonds are sold annually.

 Choosing Between Sapphire and Diamond